Rock Advertising Ltd v MWB Business Exchange Centres Ltd

 Citations: UKSC 24; AC 119; 2 WLR 1603; 4 All ER 21; 1 CLC 946; CILL 4145; 2 P & CR DG17; CLY 553.

-The defendant was a company which entered into a license agreement with the claimant.
+The defendant was a company which entered into a licence agreement with the claimant.
 The agreement permitted the defendant to occupy property managed by the claimant.
 It contained a ‘no oral modification’ (‘NOM’) clause which stated that ‘all variations to this licence must be agreed, set out in writing and signed on behalf of both parties before they take effect’.

-The defendant fell behind on the license payments.
+The defendant fell behind on the licence payments.
 They had a phone conversation with one of the claimant’s employees, agreeing on a revised payment schedule.
 The defendant began making payments under this revised schedule, but a more senior employee refused to assent to any variation of the contract.

 The claimant locked the defendant out of the property and claimed the outstanding sum.
 The defendant argued that the parties varied the contract over the phone, and that the NOM clause did not stop this.
 This was because either NOM clauses are inherently unenforceable, or because the claimant had waived or was estopped from relying on the clause.